junxit/us-congress-bills-116/metadata.md

 - 2019-03-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 33.
 - 2019-06-27 — Passed Senate without amendment by Voice Vote. (consideration: CR S4652-4664; text: CR S4664)
 - 2019-06-27 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(consideration: CR S4652-4664; text: CR S4664)
+- 2019-06-28 — Message on Senate action sent to the House.
+- 2019-06-28 — Received in the House.
+- 2019-06-28 — Referred to the House Committee on Natural Resources.